emmastrand/GMGI_Notebook/posts/2023-08-15_Extraction Kit Comparison.md

 17. For each sample, place one NucleoSpin® Tissue Column into a Collection Tube.
 18. Pipet the entire sample onto the column.
 19. Centrifuge for 1 min at 11,000 x g.
-20. Discard Collection Tube with flowthrough and place the column in a new Collection Tube (povided).
+20. Discard Collection Tube with flowthrough and place the column in a new Collection Tube (provided).

 > If the sample is not drawn completely through the matrix, repeat the centrifugation step at 11,000 x g.
 Discard flowthrough.